ICI3D/ICI3D.github.io/funding/index.md

-Please acknowledge the ICI3D program and relevant funding sources in any papers or conference presentations that either arose during an ICI3D program or that were sufficiently influenced by attendance of an ICI3D program such that you believe it warrants acknowledgement.
+Please acknowledge the ICI3D program and relevant funding sources in any papers or conference presentations that either (1) arose during an ICI3D program or (2) were sufficiently influenced by attendance of an ICI3D program such that you believe it warrants acknowledgement.
 Please use the above funding summary to determine which funding sources should be acknowledged for your work.
-An example funding statment is below:

-For a project that arose during MMED 2014:
+See below for an example funding statment for a project that arose during MMED 2014:

 "This project arose during the 2014 Clinic on the Meaningful Modeling of Epidemiological Data (MMED), which is part of the International